amisha-gohad/M3_GroupNo30/Project1/1_Requirements/Readme.md

 <br/>

 ## Applications
--  Can be used in Automotice applications.
+-  Can be used in Automotive applications.